nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Purpose ###

-The purpose of this section is to provide a historical view of repeat medications that the patient has been recorded to have been prescribed or taken.
+The purpose of this subsection is to provide a historical view of repeat medications that the patient has been recorded to have been prescribed or taken.
 This informs the clinical decision-making process.

-Where the medication was cancelled (Acute) or Discontinued (Repeat), this should be included in the Details column as Cancelled followed by Date of Cancellation or Discontinued, followed by Date when discontinued.
+Where the medication was Cancelled (Acute) or Discontinued (Repeat), this *SHOULD* be included in the Details column as Cancelled followed by Date of Cancellation or Discontinued, followed by Date when discontinued.

 ### Date filter ###